zenorocha/clipboard.js/readme.md

 });
 ```

-For use in bootstrap modals you'll want to set the modal element as the `container` value.
+For use in bootstrap modals or with any other library that changes the focus you'll want to set the focused element as the `container` value.
 See [Issue #155 (comment)](https://github.com/zenorocha/clipboard.js/issues/155#issuecomment-273124130)

 ```js